 - The risks to subjects are reasonable in relation to anticipated benefits.

-- The research plan makes provisions for the safety of the subjects during the data collection process
+- The research plan makes provisions for monitoring the data collected to ensure safety of the subjects

 - Provisions are in place to protect the privacy of subjects and maintain confidentiality of data